payu-org/payu/docs/source/config.rst

    Flag to enable/disable runlog.

 ``metadata``
-   Generates and updates metadata files and UUIDs.
+   Generates and updates metadata files and unique experiment IDs (UUIDs).
 For more details, see :ref:`usage-metadata`.

    ``enable`` (*Default:* ``True``)